digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 > ![Unarchive a channel.](https://docs.mattermost.com/_images/unarchive-channel.png)

-When a channel is unarchived, channel membership and all its content is restored, unless messages and files have been deleted based on the [data retention policy](https://docs.mattermost.com/administration/config-settings.html#data-retention-policy).
+When a channel is unarchived, channel membership and all its content is restored, unless messages and files have been deleted based on the data retention policy.
+Please contact the [gE.CO toolbox support team](mailto:support@gecotoolbox.io) for more information about this.

-In addition to this, System Admins can also unarchive channels [via the CLI](https://docs.mattermost.com/administration/command-line-tools.html#mattermost-channel-restore) and Team Admins can unarchive them [via the API](https://api.mattermost.com/#tag/channels/paths/~1channels~1{channel_id}~1restore/post).
+In addition to this, the [gE.CO toolbox support team](mailto:support@gecotoolbox.io) can also unarchive channels.

 ### Converting Public channels to Private channels (and vice versa)

-Select the Public channel name at the top of the centrE pane to access the drop-down menu, then select **Convert to Private Channel**.
+Select the Public channel name at the top of the centre pane to access the drop-down menu, then select **Convert to Private Channel**.
 Team and System Admins can convert Public channels to Private channels.
 Please note that default channels such as `TownSquare` and `Off-Topic` cannot be converted to Private channels.

 When a channel is converted, its history and membership are preserved.
 Membership in a Private channel is by invitation only.
 Publicly-shared files remain accessible to anyone with the link.